Owoscaw/uni_notes/statistics 1/term 2/Bayesian statistics.md

 # Fundamental equation of Bayesian statistics:

 Any Bayesian problem is expressed as:$$\Huge f(\theta|x)=\frac{f(x|\theta)f(\theta)}{f(x)},\,\text{posterior}=\frac{\text{likelihood}\times \text{prior}}{\text{data probability}}$$Note that once data is observed, $x$ becomes constant, making the posterior proportional to the product of likelihood and prior.
 To find this proportionality constant, either integrate over $f(\theta|x)$ and set this to $1$ or spot that $f(x|\theta)f(\theta)$ looks like a known distribution from a known family with a known constant.

+# Probability distributions and Conjugates:

+The presence of prior distributions in calculations is the main difference between bayesian and frequentist approaches.
+In general there are two types of prior distributions:
+> Informative priors, $f(\theta)$ expresses specific knowledge about the behaviour of $\theta$
+> Non-informative priors, $f(\theta)$ is very vauge, the simplest form is a uniform distribution

+Another consideration is to choose a prior that captures knowledge about $\theta$, which are convienient to do bayesian calculations with.
+Such priors are called conjugate priors.

+A conjugate prior distribution is one where the form of the posterior distribution is the same as the form of the prior distribution, that is they are both normal for example.
+In which case we say that $f(\theta)$ is a conjugate prior for the likelihood, $f(x|\theta)$.
+Conjugacy implies that the prior and posterior have the same functional form, however will have different parameters for their shared distribution.